-Alumni from Harvard School of Public Health play an important and necessary role in the lives of students.
+Alumni from the Harvard T.H.
+Chan School of Public Health play an important and necessary role in the lives of students.
 Giving back as an alumni volunteer by passing down knowledge and experience is an invaluable gift to future practitioners and public health professionals.
 By giving back we all benefit by advancing the public health mission.

 What are the benefits of volunteering?

 Support students as they develop their career path